A Sign of Things to Come

 The current date is:

-Keh, 14th of Septembre, 910, in the time of the Scylla under the Horsemen.
+Keh, 4th of Mar, 911, in the time of the Hydra under the Leviathan.

-There are two calendars in use in Aorthe.
-The most common is the Telsean Calendar, developed by a monk of Savras.
-It begins counting years incrementally beginning with the assumed date of the Rend-Asunder.
-It is divided into twelve months of 30 days, those days in 24 hours, those hours into 60 minutes, and those minutes into 60 seconds.
+There are four calendars in use in Aorthe.
+The two most common are the Telsean Calendar, developed by a monk of Savras, and the Iranaon Calendar, based upon those found in Iranaon ruins.
+They both begin counting years incrementally beginning with the assumed date of the Rend-Asunder.
+Both divided into twelve months.
+The Telsean is broken into months of of 30 days, those days in 24 hours, those hours into 60 minutes, and those minutes into 60 seconds.
 They are attuned to easily observable phenomena, like the phases of the moon.
+The Iranaon calendar is broken in months between 28 and 31 days and is identical to our modern calendars.

 As far as monitoring the continuation of time it is very useful. its weakness lies in the fact that it is based upon an assumed date.
 The true date of the Red-Asunder is unknowable, so Telsea prescribed it to be exactly 800 years before the invention of his calendar and began counting from there.
 For all anyone known, the Red-Asunder was actually 100 years, 1 million.
 There is no way yet to tell.